OrCa Explorer

 Structured activities and experiences designed to enhance an individual's professional knowledge, skills, and effectiveness in their current or future roles.

-A defined stage or degree of competence in a capability, typically ranging from foundational to expert, used to assess and benchmark workforce capability.
+A defined stage of competence in a capability, ranging from foundational awareness to advanced or expert performance.
+Used to assess and benchmark workforce capability.

 A formal award recognised by education or professional bodies, certifying that an individual has achieved a defined level of knowledge and skill.